1 What does 'enforcement' mean in civil and commercial matters?

 The following remedies are available in enforcement proceedings:

-- a complaint against action brought by the bailiff (in the district court; this also applies to omissions by the bailiff.
-The complaint may be lodged by a party to the proceedings or the person whose rights have violated or jeopardised by such action or omission on the part of the bailiff.
-It must be lodged no more than one week after the day on which the action was brought or the party or person became aware of the omission);
+- a complaint against the bailiff’s actions (which must be filed with the district court; this also concerns a situation where the bailiff fails to act.
+A complaint may be lodged by a party or person whose rights have been infringed or threatened by an act or omission on the part of the bailiff.
+The time limit for filing a complaint is one week from the day of the act or the day on which the party or person became aware of the failure to act);

-- an appeal against a court order to incorporate an enforceability clause (Article 795 of the Code of Civil Procedure – the time limit for lodging the appeal is calculated, in the case of a creditor, from the date on which the creditor was granted the enforceable title or the decision refusing enforcement was issued, or, in the case of a debtor, from the date on which notice was served that enforcement proceedings had been instituted);
+- an appeal against a court order (an appeal against a judicial officer’s decision) to incorporate an enforceability clause (Article 795 of the Code of Civil Procedure; the time limit for lodging the appeal is calculated, in the case of a creditor, from the date on which the creditor was granted the enforceable title or on which the decision refusing enforcement was issued, or, in the case of a debtor, from the date on which notice was served that enforcement proceedings had been instituted);

 - an appeal against a court order to suspend or discontinue proceedings (Article 828 of the Code of Civil Procedure);